-8.10 Interpreting services
+8.9 Interpreting services

-From 1 July 2018, the Department covers the cost of interpreting services used by NDIS Appeals providers during the delivery of funded NDIS Appeals advocacy support to people from diverse cultural and linguistic backgrounds.
+The Department covers the cost of interpreting services used by NDIS Appeals providers during the delivery of funded NDIS Appeals advocacy support to people from diverse cultural and linguistic backgrounds.

 Interpreting services is available through an arrangement between the Department and the Department of Home Affairs' Translating and Interpreting Service (TIS National).